 The current CWDP authorises the disposal of industrial effluent into the Saldanha Bay harbour through an existing marine outfall.
 This CWDP authorises Sea Harvest to dispose a maximum quantity of 420 480 m3 per annum at a maximum daily discharge volume of 1152 m3.
 Unfortunately, the Saldanha Bay Municipal Water Treatment Works does not have the capacity to process the effluent volume and type generated by this operation and therefore the effluent is disposed directly into the sea.
-End of pipe effluent quantity and quality compliance and monitoring requirements (i.e. prior to discharge) of the CWDP are summarised in Table 3.10.
 Additionally, the CWDP stipulates that an independent external auditor should conduct sampling of the effluent bi-annually to verify the results obtained (measured at the end of pipe).
-Importantly, the permit requires that dispersion modelling must be conducted within 12 months of the date of issue (by 3 April 2018) to establish effluent plume behaviour (size and shape).